 Your machine learning model is only as good as the data you feed into it.
-That makes data preparation (or cleaning, wrangling, cleansing, pre-processing, or any other term you use for this stage) incredibly important to get right.
+That makes data preparation for machine learning (or cleaning, wrangling, cleansing, pre-processing, or any other term you use for this stage) incredibly important to get right.
 It will likely take up a considerable chunk of your time and energy.

 Data preparation for analytics or, more likely, machine learning involves converting data into a form that’s ready for fast, accurate, efficient modeling and analysis.
 It involves stripping out inaccuracies and other problems that cropped up during data gathering, improving the quality, and reducing the risk of data bias.

 If you use Python for data science, you’ll be working with the Pandas library.
 In this article, we’ll look at some of the key steps you should go through before you start modeling data.

 Before you dive in, it’s crucial that you have a clear understanding of why this particular dataset has been selected, as well as precisely what it means.
 Why is this dataset so significant?
 What do you want to learn from it and exactly how will you use what it contains?
 (These decisions are rooted in domain knowledge and careful collaboration with your business colleagues – you can learn more about this here)

 Once you’ve loaded your data into Pandas, there are a few simple things you can do immediately to clean it up.
 For example, you could:

 On closer inspection of what each column means and whether it’s relevant to your purposes, you could then eliminate any that:

 If you are dealing with a very large dataset, removing columns with a high proportion of missing values will speed things up without damaging or altering the overall meaning.
 This is as easy as using Pandas’ .dropna() function on your data frame.
 For instance, the following script could do the trick:

 However, it’s also worth noting the issue so that you can identify potential external data sources to combine with this dataset, in order to fill any gaps and enrich your model later on.